onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 Boundary conditions can be added topologically (from indices or range) or geometrically.

-On structured grids, add a wall for "imin" window:
+On structured grids, add a wall at the "imin" window:

 ```python
 # add a BC on a structured grid